What's my plan?

 Set up and configure your integration in Admin Center.
 You should test the integration with your Zendesk and Salesforce sandbox environments first.

-If you plan to use the Salesforce app for Zendesk Support, connecting multiple Salesforce organizations to a Zendesk instance allows agents to see Salesforce data for all your organizations in the sidebar of a ticket.
-In this case, repeat these steps for each organization you’d like to connect to Zendesk.
-Multiple connections are only supported for the sidebar app and not for other integration use cases.
+• If you plan to use the Salesforce app for Zendesk Support, connecting multiple Salesforce organizations to a Zendesk instance allows agents to view Salesforce data for all your organizations in the sidebar of a ticket.

 To connect Salesforce to Zendesk

-- Select the Salesforce instance to set up the integration:
+4. Select the Salesforce instance to set up the integration: Production or Sandbox.

 You are directed to a Salesforce sign-in page.